MarkLodato/ITE/ITE/6/README.md

 `timestamp` _(Timestamp, optional)_

 > Timestamp as of when this claim was valid.
 Verifiers **may** use this to
-> compute validity, such as “only accept attestations at most 7 days old.”
+> compute validity, such as "only accept attestations at most 7 days old."
 >
 > Example: the CodeReview attestation says that `details.git_branch` on
 > `details.git_repo` pointed to `subject.git_commit` at `timestamp`.